 American violinist Kurt Nikkanen is an international soloist of the highest order.
 Born in Hartford, Connecticut, he began his violin studies at the age of three, later studying with Roman Totenberg and Jens Ellerman.
-At twelve he gave his Carnegie Hall debut, performing with the New York Symphony; two years later he was invited by Zubin Mehta to perform the Paganini Concerto No.1 with the New York Philharmonic for a Young People's Concert.
-He is a graduate of the Juilliard School, where he was a scholarship student of Dorothy DeLay.
+At twelve he made his Carnegie Hall debut, performing with the New York Youth Symphony; two years later he was invited by Zubin Mehta to perform the Paganini Concerto No.1 with the New York Philharmonic for a Young People's Concert.
+He studied with Dorothy DeLay at the Juilliard School.

-Mr. Nikkanen has had many works written for him, including Steven R. Gerber's violin concerto, which he has recorded for Koch International.
-In 2009, Mr. Nikkanen performed the world premiere of Mikko Heinio’s concerto Alla Madre, subsequently recording it for Sony Classical with the Turku Philharmonic under Petri Sakari and released in 2010.
-His recording of William Walton's Violin Concerto with the New Haven Symphony Orchestra was released on the Nimbus Alliance label in 2010 and was chosen as "Critics Choice for 2010" in Gramophone Magazine.
+With the National Chamber Orchestra of Washington conducted by Piotr Gajewski, Kurt Nikkanen recorded Steven R. Gerber's violin concerto, which was written expressly for him, for Koch International.
+Mr. Nikkanen performed the world premiere of Mikko Heinio’s Concerto Alla Madre, subsequently recording it for Sony Classical with the Turku Philharmonic under Petri Sakari and released to great acclaim.
+His recording of William Walton's Violin Concerto with the New Haven Symphony is released on the Nimbus Alliance label and is a Gramophone Magazine "Critic’s Choice” selection.

 Mr. Nikkanen’s New York premiere of the Violin Concerto by Thomas Adès, with the New York City Ballet Orchestra, earned him praise for his ‘brilliant’ performance from the New York Times.

 Mr. Nikkanen performs regularly with his wife, Dr. Maria Asteriadou in the US and abroad.